ForthScriptLang/forthscript/README.md

 * Change string representation to ```const char32_t*; size_t``` from ```std::u32string```.
 The first option should be more performant as instantiating/memory overhead of mutability is avoided.

 * Distributing as Static/Dynamic library.
-Pila is mostly suited to be used as scripting language, so there should be a way to easilly use Pila inside C/C++ application (C support is crucial, as it also allows to use interpreter from anything having valid C ffi).There will also be executable Pila interpreter, that will have way more rich standard library than embedded options.
+ForthScript is mostly suited to be used as scripting language, so there should be a way to easilly use ForthScript inside C/C++ application (C support is crucial, as it also allows to use interpreter from anything having valid C ffi).There will also be executable ForthScript interpreter, that will have way more rich standard library than embedded options.

 * Loading Dynamic libraries in runtime.
 There is some work on this already in ```api``` branch, but it may be to early to do something like that stable

-* Objects/tables. object/table is a hash map from string to pila values, that can be used to do some data & code encapsulation.
+* Objects/tables. object/table is a hash map from string to forthscript values, that can be used to do some data & code encapsulation.

 These ones are the lowest priority imaginable

 * Package manager.
-For interpreter executable, there should be an option to install packages both with Pila and native code.
+For interpreter executable, there should be an option to install packages both with ForthScript and native code.
 There also should be some way to handle versions

-* Making Pila compiled & interpreted (with optional jit) language.
-There are many performance issues in the current interpreter, so there is a plan to rewrite the whole thing both in C (for runtime that is absolutely neccessary like GC and variables lookup) and Pila (for the compiler and linker).
-This doesn't mean that anything from Pila is taken away, all reflective issues should be present all the way to bare metal.
+* Making ForthScript compiled & interpreted (with optional jit) language.
+There are many performance issues in the current interpreter, so there is a plan to rewrite the whole thing both in C (for runtime that is absolutely neccessary like GC and variables lookup) and ForthScript (for the compiler and linker).
+This doesn't mean that anything from ForthScript is taken away, all reflective issues should be present all the way to bare metal.

 ## Dependencies